eiri/climber-count/README.md

 ### Config

-Pass URL's uid and fID plus name of the gym either as flags or environment variables.
+Pass URL's pgk and fID plus name of the gym either as flags or environment variables.

 ```bash
 $ ./climber-count --help